How to Apply the Three Lines of Defense

 Understanding the Three Lines of Defense

 There are two problematic tendencies in business with respect to the three lines of defense.
-The first problem arises when people take the three lines of defense model and apply it to existing practices, effectively turning the model into a paperwork exercise but without driving any fundamental change.
+The first problem arises when people take the three lines of defense model and apply it to existing practices, effectively turning the model into a paperwork exercise but without driving fundamental change.

 The second problem occurs when people attempt to make changes and wind up creating an environment of distrust, where the first line views the second line as constantly trying to catch them in mistakes, while the second views the third line in the same way.